opencog/atomspace/Design-Notes.md

  * ObjectNodes are Atoms (Nodes) that support *-open-*, *-close-*, *-read-* and *-write-* messages, and sometimes more.
 These work with time-varying data.
-ObjectNodes are used primarily for connecting to external systems: StorageNode, for disk and newtwork I/O, and the SensoryNodes, for external (environmental) sensorimotor systems.
+ObjectNodes are used primarily for connecting to external systems: StorageNode, for disk and network I/O, and the SensoryNodes, for external (environmental) sensorimotor systems.

 Thus, ObjectNodes are valid Atomese Nodes, in that they are immutable